 You may think a larger home can benefit from a central unit, and while it certainly can, realize that it can also be difficult to regulate a temperature in such a large space.
 With ductless mini-splits, you can regulate the temperature in each room individually with ease.
 The same goes for homes with add-ons.
 Don’t spend all that money to switch up zoning and add ductwork — go ductless in those areas instead!

 Are you ready to take the plunge and install a new ductless split air conditioner in your home?
-If you live in the Fairfield County area, Tyler Heating & Air Conditioning is the number one HVAC contractor for the job!
+If you live in the Fairfield County area, Tyler Heating, Air Conditioning, Refrigeration LLC is the number one HVAC contractor for the job!